 Use cases: power dialer vs. predictive dialer

-Let’s take a look at some real instances where organizations have used power or predictive dialers and how they benefitted.
+Let’s take a look at some real instances where organizations have used a power or predictive dialer and how they benefitted.

 An ideal use case for a power dialer

 Let’s go over the example of Democrats Abroad using a power dialer for their calling campaign.

 Democrats Abroad is the official Democratic Party arm catering to the millions of Americans living outside the United States.
 They work to inform and provide ex-pats the means to be a part of the American elections by mobilizing overseas votes.

 The organization ran a phone banking campaign to reach voters around the world.
 The objective of the campaign was to increase the voter turnout abroad for the 2018 US midterm elections.

 Democrats Abroad set up a distributed campaign on CallHub for voter outreach.
 The centralized platform allowed them to manage and mobilize volunteers spread across the world.

 They realized that the reasons for low voter turnout abroad are-